 My list of best to worst Knxwledge albums was tongue in cheek but it appears people are taking it seriously enough to search for his best albums and finding the article.
 I was tempted to do the same for Jamiroquai but decided against it.
 And rather than have a best to worst list, I wrote a favourites list.
 You can’t argue with someone favourites but goddamn it somebody will.
 Anyway, here they are.

 There isn’t a “worst” album in Jamiroquai’s discography.
 This was the first full album that made me a fan.
 For that reason, it should be higher up.
 But it isn’t.
 Why?
 It was a disjointed album.
 It featured a lot of session bassists who were brilliant (Derrick McIntyre played on 4 of them, including Time Won’t Wait where he excelled the most) but it affected Dynamite’s cohesion.
-It was a collection of singles rather than a gelled body of work.
+It felt like a collection of singles rather than a gelled body of work.
 The loudness war also took some audible casualties but that’s the producer in me talking.
 Onto the positives: Feels Just Like It Should packs a dirty funk punch.
 The title track is a smooth disco number that doesn’t push as hard as previous attempts but it’s still worthy.
 There’s also a very special track on this album called Starchild.
 It’s where I got my production name.
 It’s cute and funky and almost gospel.
 All in all, a good musical menagerie but missing some sonic glue.

 Other notable tracks: Seven Days in Sunny June, Electric Mistress, Tallulah, (Don’t) Give Hate A Chance, Hot Tequila Brown